sovrin-foundation/sovrin-rfc/text/steward-selection-algorithm/README.md

 Sovrin's byzantine guarantee is that it can tolerate up to __f__ faults before it fails, where the total number of nodes on the network, __n__, __= 3f + 1__.
-The major goal of the algorithm described here is to keep __f__ as low as possible, maximizing the distance (in faulted nodes) between the deployed network and a potential failure.
-It is assumed that a deployment where the __failure distance__ is 3 (3 more nodes would have to fault before the network experiences failure) is better than one where the failure distance is 2--and so on.
+The major goal of the algorithm described here is to keep significant downtime as low as possible, by ensuring that the number of faulted nodes stays as far away from __f__ as possible.
+It first does this by maximizing the distance (in faulted nodes) between the deployed network and a potential failure--that is, if we can find a combination of stewards where 10 would have to fail before the network is down, this is better than a combination where only 3 would have to fail.
+Thus, a __failure distance__ of 10 is better than one where the failure distance is 3--and so on.

+If no combination of nodes can be found that prevents all downtime, then the best combination of nodes is the one where downtime is minimized because its nodes recover faster.

-Not all network failures merit are equally worrisome.
-The amount of consideration we give to one--its __importance__--should consider two factors-- the __likelihood__ that it will happen, and the __significance__ of it if it _does_ occur.
+The amount of consideration we give to a period of downtime--its __importance__--should consider two factors-- the __likelihood__ that it will happen, and the __significance__ of it if it _does_ occur.
 Although a meteor strike like the Chixculub impact that killed the dinosaurs has high significance, its likelihood (once every 100M years or so) is low enough that we don't include it in our disaster planning.
 Likewise, a downtime that happens, on average, once every 24 hours might sound terrible-- but if it only lasts for 10 microseconds, its significance is so low as to be unimportant.
 Thus, __Importance (I) = Likelihood (L) * Significance (S)__.